dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 If you already have an internal CLI tool or a pool of internal scripts, I recommend adding common SSM operations.
 Virtually every operation I describe below is made simpler by the tooling we maintain.

-For example, as you'll see later, you have to write something like this:
+As you'll see later, whenever you want to forward a port from a host, you have to write something like this:

 ```sh
 aws ssm start-session \